Menopause Naturopathic Treatment – Where Are You On The Menopausal Spectrum? Where To From Here?

 Did you know our eggs and ovaries are extremely sensitive to chemicals and toxins in the environment?
 Women who smoke or exposed to many chemicals often have an earlier menopause than they would’ve normally.

 Peri-menopause is transition proceeding menopause.
 Starting 8-10 years prior to menopause and it’s different for every woman.
-Some can start as early as late thirties.
-Majority at 45 to 51 years and is filled with a wide variety of symptoms associated with change of life – heavy periods, irregular periods, mood swings, PMS symptoms, poor memory, forgetfulness, feeling down, sad.
+Some can start as early as the late thirties.
+Majority at 45 to 51 years and is filled with a wide variety of symptoms associated with a change of life – heavy periods, irregular periods, mood swings, PMS symptoms, poor memory, forgetfulness, feeling down, sad.

 Post menopause occurs roughly 51 years plus, but is different for everyone.
 It’s defined by having no period for at least a year.
 There’s often a “post menopausal zest”, a burst of energy and disappearance of most menopausal symptoms.

 During the menopausal phase, you’re naturally producing less oestrogen, progesterone, and testosterone.
 During peri-menopause and time of menstrual cessation, some unwanted and unpleasant physical symptoms can happen.
 Knowing what to expect can make it easier.

 - Irregular periods – often a first sign